NVIDIA/fsi-samples/gQuant/plugins/hrp_plugin/README.md

 ## Greenflow Plugin for Hierarchical Risk Parity(HRP) diversification

-This package includes a set of Greenflow nodes[1] that accelerate the investment workflow in the GPU described in the paper[2].
-It has following steps
+This package includes a set of Greenflow nodes[1] that accelerate the investment workflow in the GPU described in the paper([2],[6]).
+The end-to-end workflow is organized as a directed acyclic graph containing following steps:

-* Load CSV data
+* Load CSV data to GPU
 * Run bootstrap to generate 1 million scenarios
 * Compute assets distances to run hierarchical clustering and HRP weights for the assets
 * Compute the weights for the assets based on naïve RP method